LLM Code Context MCP server

 Once configured, you can start working with your project by either:

-1. Saying to Claude: "I would like to work with my project" (Claude will ask for the project path)
+1. Asking Claude: "I would like to work with my project" Claude will prompt you for the project root path.

-For best results, combine Claude's Project Knowledge UI with MCP for dynamic code access.
-This provides both comprehensive understanding and access to the latest changes.
+For best results, combine initial context through Claude's Project Knowledge UI with dynamic code access via MCP.
+This provides both comprehensive understanding and access to latest changes.

 Basic Workflow